 Most courses require textbooks that are mandatory for the course.
-The cost varies per semester based on the course.
+The cost varies per semester based on the course students are enrolled in.
 In addition, certain courses require students to purchase lab manuals and course material costing up to \$60.